Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 Here, the transfer matrix $\={T}$ connects the forward and backward propagating fields $f_\mathrm{s}(pT_\mathrm{m}^+),b_\mathrm{s}(pT_\mathrm{m}^+)$ at time $t=pT_\mathrm{m}^+$ to the forward and backward propagating fields $f_\mathrm{s}(0^-),b_\mathrm{s}(0^-)$ at time $t=0^-$ as (see Fig.~\ref{fig:temporal_slabs}(a))

 Having calculated the transfer matrix $\={T}$, one can easily calculate the optical observables, i.e., transmittance ($T$), reflectance ($R$), and absorbance ($A$) of the underlying scattering structure \cite{ramaccia2021temporal}.
 In particular, the transmittance and reflectance for a forward propagating incident field with amplitude $f_\mathrm{s}(0^-)$ at the time $t=0^-$ is given by $T=\left|\={T}_{11}\right|^2$ and $R=\left|\={T}_{21}\right|^2$, respectively.
 These expressions are obtained from Eq.~\eqref{eq:tr_mat2} by considering that $b_\mathrm{s}(0^-)=0$, i.e., the absence of the backward wave at $t<0$ due to causality~\cite{galiffi2022photonics}.
 Furthermore, the transmittance and reflectance for a backward propagating incident field with amplitude $b_\mathrm{s}(0^-)$ at the time $t=0^-$ is given by $T=\left|\={T}_{22}\right|^2$ and $R=\left|\={T}_{12}\right|^2$, respectively (here due to causality, $f_\mathrm{s}(0^-)=0$).
 Moreover, the absorbance $A$ can be computed as $A=1-R-T$.
 Note that in Fig.~\ref{fig:temporal_slabs}(a), a temporal stepwise system is considered.
 However, one can use the transfer matrix method for an arbitrary temporal modulation, as shown in \cite{Chegnizadeh2018general}.
 Furthermore, the transfer matrix method can also be used to homogenize the finite PTCs shown in Fig.~\ref{fig:temporal_slabs}(a) using an eigenmode-based approach as discussed in \cite{garg2024two}.
+Moreover, the transfer matrix method is also useful to study the photon squeezing in the time-varying media \cite{echave2024photon}.